Sir Daniel Cooper, 1st Baronet

 Sir Daniel Cooper, 1st Baronet GCMG (1 July 1821 – 5 June 1902) was a nineteenth-century politician, merchant and philanthropist in the Colony of New South Wales.
 He served as the first speaker of the Legislative Assembly of the colony and was a noted philatelist.

-Cooper was conferred the hereditary title of Cooper baronet of Woollahra in 1863, the second of four baronetcy conferred to British expatriates in the Australian colonies.
+Cooper was given the hereditary title of Cooper baronet of Woollahra in 1863, the second of four baronetcies conferred to British expatriates in the Australian colonies.

 Early life

-He was born at Bolton, Lancashire, England, the son of Thomas Cooper, merchant, and his wife Jane Ramsden.
+Cooper was born at Bolton, Lancashire, England, the son of Thomas Cooper, merchant, and his wife Jane Ramsden.
 He was the nephew of the emancipated convict and extraordinarily successful businessman, Daniel Cooper, who took an interest in the education of his nephew.
 He was taken to Sydney by his parents when a child, but was sent back to Britain again in 1835 and spent four years at University College London.

 Cooper began business at Le Havre, France, but his health failing, he returned to Sydney in 1843.
 There, he acquired an interest in a mercantile firm, afterwards known as D. Cooper and Company, and bought much property in Sydney and its suburbs.
 This afterwards appreciated in value and Cooper became a wealthy man.
+Like his uncle, he invested in the whaling industry in Sydney.
+He owned two vessels that made six whaling voyages from Port Jackson between 1836 and 1852.

 In 1853 he inherited the bulk of the enormous fortune of his uncle, Daniel, who had no children.
 He was an early member of the senate of the University of Sydney, to which he gave £500 for a stained glass window, and £1,000 to found a scholarship.